Koenkk/zigbee2mqtt.io/docs/devices/BHT-002-GCLZB.md

 The unit of this value is `°C`.

 ### Min temperature limit (numeric)
 Minimum temperature limit for frost protection.
-Turns the thermostat on regardless of setpoint if the tempreature drops below this..
+Turns the thermostat on regardless of setpoint if the temperature drops below this..
 Value can be found in the published state on the `min_temperature_limit` property.
 It's not possible to read (`/get`) this value.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"min_temperature_limit": NEW_VALUE}`.